openharmony/docs/en/application-dev/reference/apis-arkts/errorcode-utils.md

 **Solution**

 Ensure that the data to transfer is a valid serialized object supported by Worker.
-For details, see [Serialization Types Supported by TaskPool and Worker](../../arkts-utils/serialization-support-types.md).
+For details, see [ArkTS Inter-Thread Communication Overview](../../arkts-utils/interthread-communication-overview.md).

 ## 10200007 Abnormal Worker File Path